Georgia Misdemeanor and Felony Theft and Shoplifting Laws

 • theft involving a gravesite or memorial: one to three years' incarceration.

-Theft by extortion (threats) also carries a felony sentence of one to 10 years in prison.
+Theft by extortion (threats) carries a felony sentence of one to 10 years in prison.
 Stealing trade secrets is a misdemeanor unless the trade secret's value is more than $100, at which point, the offense becomes a felony, punishable by one to five years' incarceration.

 Recidivist Enhancement

 Georgia's recidivist sentencing enhancement imposes harsh penalties for repeat felony convictions.
 Upon a second or subsequent felony conviction, the offender must serve the maximum sentence allowed for that offense.
 An offender convicted of a fourth or subsequent felony is not eligible for parole.
-(Ga.
-Code § 17-10-7 (2020).)

-What Are the Penalties for Shoplifting?
+What Are the Penalties for Shoplifting in Georgia?

 Separate penalties apply to theft by shoplifting in Georgia.